ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-pgwip.hidden.md

 {: #vpc-bm-vmware-pgwip-outbound}
 {: step}

 VPC subnets are private by default.
 If your VMware Virtual Machines on the VM subnet ('$SUBNET_VM1') need outbound internet access, a Public Gateway is needed.
-A Public Gateway enables a subnet and all its attached virtual or bare metal server instances to connect to the internet.
+A Public Gateway enables a subnet and all its attached virtual or {{site.data.keyword.bm_is_short}} instances to connect to the internet.
 After a subnet is attached to the Public Gateway, all instances in that subnet can connect to the internet.
 Public Gateways use Many-to-1 SNAT.

 1. As you already provisioned a Public Gateway ('$PUBLIC_GW') in the previous step for this VPC Zone, you only need to attach that to the VM subnet ('$SUBNET_VM1').